The Cheap Eats Guide to Rome

 Fuorinorma

 Fuorinorma serves simple but delicious food.
 Many of their panini have just two ingredients, but the quality of the ingredients helps the sandwich stand out.
-Their panini range is priced at €4.50 all the way to €8.
+Their panini range is priced at €4.50 to €8.
 They conveniently indicate which of their sandwiches are best sellers on their menu so if you’re unsure of what to order, pick one of those.
 The porchetta sandwich with tuna sauce and sun-dried tomatoes might sound odd, but it’s a winner.
 The beef, parmesan, rocket, and olive oil sandwich is just as nice.
 You can also try one of their meat and cheese cutting boards which start at €12 per person.
 Not as thrifty as a sandwich, of course, but solid value for the quality.

 Via dei Serpenti, 178

-: Monti, Roman Forum, Colosseum, Palatine Hill
+In & Around: Monti, Roman Forum, Colosseum, Palatine Hill

 Order: #16 - Sedici (Porchetta, tuna salsa, tomatoes)